-Are you passionate about safeguarding cultural sites and artifacts?
+Are you passionate about safeguarding historical buildings, cultural sites and artifacts?
 Historic preservationists ensure the long-term care of artwork, documents, objects and buildings.
-Also called museum technicians or conservators, historic preservation jobs are different from other history careers.
+Also referred to as museum technicians or conservators, historic preservationist roles differ from other history-related careers.
 This is due to the wide range of available subfields.
-For example, if you have a background in fine arts, you may restore damaged paintings, sculptures and textiles.
-Other preservationists serve in an administrative role.
-Some preservationists develop public awareness campaigns to educate visitors about protected items.
-The diversity of the field attracts people with diverse interests and specializations.
+If you have a background in fine arts, you may restore damaged paintings, sculptures and textiles.
+Other preservationists serve in administrative roles or develop public awareness campaigns to educate visitors about protected items.
+The diversity of the field attracts people with a range of interests and specializations.

 Preservationists usually find jobs at cultural heritage institutions and nonprofit organizations.
 These employers need people who know how to interact with historically valuable objects.
 What may be a surprise is that many in this line of work don’t directly handle these items on a daily basis.
 Instead, historic preservationists often create and maintain detailed records.
 They also oversee the logistics of acquiring and storing new artifacts.
 Additionally, they contract insurance policies and create risk management procedures.
 Most administration-based historic preservation jobs require close attention to detail.
 Preservationists also need significant subject matter expertise and an aptitude for organizational thinking.
 Above-average reading and writing proficiencies are also desirable.

 This occupation requires technical experience.
-An online Master of Arts in history can help you gain this experience and be competitive in the job market.
-A graduate degree in history can prepare you with research techniques, and functional and practical skills.
+A historic preservation degree can help you gain this experience and be competitive in the job market.
+A graduate degree in history can prepare you with research techniques and practical skills.
 Most graduate programs offer classes in historical methods, global history and cultural studies.
 They also offer a wide selection of electives that touch on particular time periods.
 Electives can help you identify career options in the field of history.
 They may even teach you how to get a job in historic preservation!

 Historic preservationists perform a variety of tasks beyond safeguarding documents, artifacts and buildings.
 To succeed, you need subject expertise and the ability to communicate the value of conservation.
-It’s also important to consider personal characteristics that may help you excel, such as:
+It’s also important to consider personal characteristics and soft skills that may help you excel, such as:

 - Dependability: Museums and nonprofit organizations place a lot of trust in historic preservationists.
 These professionals need to act with purpose and integrity if issues arise.
 Technical staff are accountable for the quality of their restoration work.
 Administrative professionals need to make the right decisions when directing conservation projects.